Click on Images for Larger View

 Also, what you requested in one session may be different in another.
 If you had a full body massage last time you had a session, but this time you only want your back/neck/shoulders/arms worked, it's perfectly fine to ask.

 You will enjoy your sessions so much more!

-Your massage therapist will require you to fill out a health history form.
+Your therapist will require you to fill out a health history form.
 Afterward the therapist will begin by asking you general questions to establish what areas you would like worked on, if there are any conditions needing to be addressed, and to determine if massage is appropriate for you.
-Your massage therapist may perform certain assessments and testing to evaluate your condition and to see if you have any presenting complaints.
+Your therapist may perform certain assessments and testing to evaluate your condition and to see if you have any presenting complaints.